The state pension is a regular payment from the government made to pensioners.

 The state pension system is changing.
 If you retired before 6 April 2016, the full state pension amount is £119.30 per week (2016-2017) and to qualify for the full amount, you must have at least 30 years-worth of National Insurance contributions or ‘credits’ (where contributions are paid by the government during periods of unemployment, maternity leave or caring, for example).

 If you retire after 6 April 2016, you'll be receiving the new state pension which is a flat-rate amount each week of £155.65 (2016-2017), but the number of years required to qualify for the full amount is going up to 35 and there are also other factors to take into consideration.
-Which?
-Money explains more about the the new system on this page.

 What do I need to know about the state pension?